Scale your business with our modular plugins.

 How to Change Footer in Storefront – 3 Easy Methods

-It’s also a very flexible theme that allows you to easily customize any part of your site.
+It’s also a very flexible theme that allows you to customize any part of your site easily.
 We’ve already seen how to edit the header and how to customize the footer in WordPress, so today we’ll have a look at how to change the footer of your website using Storefront.
-But before we see how to do that, let’s look at why you might want to customize your store’s footer.

 Even though site admins focus mainly on the header, the footer is also an essential area of any website.
 You can add important details about your website and its services, remove or add things like links to policies, contact information, social media, and more.
 You can also add links to the other products, services, and websites you own or are related to.

 Additionally, most themes include several footer widgets that you can use to make the most of the footer.
-For example, the Storefront theme comes with 4 different widget columns that you can use to add widgets such as a search bar, social media icons, or just general paragraphs or texts.
+For example, the Storefront theme comes with four different widget columns that you can use to add widgets such as a search bar, social media icons, or just general paragraphs or texts.

-On top of that, if you want to do Google Search Console or Google AdSense verification, or Google Analytics integration but don’t want to do it via the header, you can include the codes in the footer.
+On top of that, if you want to do Google Search Console or Google AdSense verification, or Google Analytics integration, but don’t want to do it via the header, you can include the codes in the footer.

 In summary, all the information on the footer can help your visitors get to know more about you and your services, and increase engagement.
 To make it as effective as possible, you should customize it both in terms of content and design.
 Let’s see how to do that.